Orwell Astronomical Society (Ipswich)

 Roy Gooding

 This year, as every member of OASI should know, is International Year of Astronomy 2009 (IYA2009).
-Accordingly, we scheduled the OASI spring Open Weekend as the culmination of our initial week of IYA events, holding it on Saturday - Sunday, 04 - 05 April.
+We scheduled the OASI spring Open Weekend as the culmination of our initial week of IYA events, holding it on Saturday - Sunday, 04 - 05 April.
 Our programme was the same as in previous years, with three observing locations in operation: the 26 cm Tomline Refractor, small telescopes on the balconies of Orwell Park Observatory and an observing site on the school playing field.

 Some years ago, we used the playing field primarily for naked eye and binocular astronomy.
 However, the observing site there has been growing in recent years.
 This year, we chose our usual spot, between the pavilion and the clock tower, and set up two telescopes and two large binoculars.
 John Wainwright brought his 20 cm reflector: this has become a regular Open Weekend feature in recent years.
 In addition, James Appleton brought his 25 cm Meade SCT.
 On the Saturday, this kit had to be manhandled up from the car park behind the school's gym onto the playing field - a lengthy journey when transporting heavy optical equipment!
-Fortuitously, after John undertook an investigation, it emerged that the gate onto the playing field was not locked, and this discovery enabled he and James to transport their telescopes to the observing locations by car on Sunday.
+Fortuitously, after John undertook an investigation, it emerged that the gate onto the playing field was not locked, and this discovery enabled he and James on Sunday to transport their telescopes to the observing locations by car.

 The number of visitors over both days was about 160.
 As usual, I'd like to thank all members of OASI who gave their time to help make this Open Weekend a success.